Forthcoming and Online First Articles

 ( Free Full-text Access ) CC-BY-NC-ND

-Abstract: This article explores dual affiliated graduate students, which conduct research involving both universities and firms, which we conceptualize as a form of academic engagement, e.g. knowledge networks.
-We explore what they do during their studies as well as their perceptions about their contributions to the firms capacities for technology and innovation.
+Abstract: This article explores dual affiliated graduate students that conduct research involving both universities and firms, which we conceptualise as a form of academic engagement, e.g., knowledge networks.
+We explore what they do during their studies, and their perceptions about their contributions to the firm's capacities for technology and innovation.
 So far, university-industry interactions in engineering are less researched than other fields, and this qualitative study focuses upon one department of Electrical Engineering in Sweden.
-First, we define and describe how the partner firms and universities organize this research collaboration as a form of academic engagement.
+First, we define and describe how the partner firms and universities organise this research collaboration as a form of academic engagement.
 Secondly, we propose a conceptual framework specifying how graduate students act as boundary-spanners between universities and firms.
 This framework is used for the empirical analysis, when exploring their perceptions of impact.
-Our results reveal the details of how they primarily engage in problem-solving activities in technology, which augment particularly the early stages of absorptive capacities in firms.
-Hence, academic engagement through dual affiliated graduate students relies on very specific activities and purposes of indirect pathways on innovation, which has practical implications.
+Our results reveal that they primarily engage in problem-solving activities in technology, which augment particularly the early stages of absorptive capacities in firms.

-Keywords: Intangible assets; Dual affiliated PhD students; academic engagement; engineering; university-industry interactions; collaborative research; boundary spanner; absorptive capacity; engineering.
+Keywords: intangible assets; dual affiliated PhD students; academic engagement; engineering; university-industry interactions; collaborative research; boundary spanner; absorptive capacity; technology; innovation.

 DOI: 10.1504/IJTM.2023.10055000

-• Knowing thy Neighbor: Creating and Capturing Value from a Firms Alliance Experiences Order a copy of this article
+• Knowing thy neighbour: creating and capturing value from a firm's alliance experiences Order a copy of this article

 by Desmond Ng, Leonardo Sánchez-Aragón, Chrystol Thomas-Winston